EJB 4: the Future

 This is obviously a joke.
 It isn’t really true.

-5 Responses to “EJB 4: the Future”
+5 thoughts on “EJB 4: the Future

-I don’t find this much better than what ejb3 already does.
+1. I don’t find this much better than what ejb3 already does.

 It certainly isn’t more elegant than what grails does(using spring, jpa and hibernate under then hood)